rizwansoaib/whatsapp-monitor/README.md

 ## Use Case:

 * When your girlfriend or boyfriend become online and history of online-offline
-* Compare two people history and predict whether coversation(chat) had done between them or not
+* Compare two people history and predict whether coversation(chat) had done between them or not (if both will be online same time and close Whatsapp within 1-3 minute difference)
 * Get notification when two people become online at same time
 * Parents uses to track your child when child gone for bed in night or whether whole night chatting with someone
 * Message Scheduler option adding soon with GUI